rakutentech/android-miniapp/miniapp/USERGUIDE.md

             // You can show a contact selection UI for picking a single contact.
             // .. .. ..
             onSuccess(contactId) // allow miniapp to invoke the contact id where message has been sent.
         }
         else
             onError(message) // reject miniapp to send message with message explanation.
+    }

+    override fun sendMessageToMultipleContacts(
+        message: MessageToContact,
+        onSuccess: (contactIds: List<String>) -> Unit,
+        onError: (message: String) -> Unit
+    ) {
+        // Check if there is any contact in HostApp
+        // .. .. ..
+        if (hasContact) {
+            // You can show a contact selection UI for picking a single contact.
+            // .. .. ..
+            onSuccess(contactIds) // allow miniapp to invoke the contact ids where message has been sent.
+        }
+        else
+            onError(message) // reject miniapp to send message with message explanation.